gcameron89777/Collabora/README.md

 # Collabora CODE

 The purpose of this repo is to provide a [Collabora CODE ("Collabora Online Development Edition")](https://www.collaboraoffice.com/code/) server via Docker for use with [Nextcloud](https://nextcloud.com/).
-Collabora CODE allows for online editing of libre office documents such as ods (spreadsheets) or odt (word editing).
+Collabora CODE allows for online editing of Libre Office documents such as ods (spreadsheets) or odt (word editing).

 Collabora CODE is accessed by Nextcloud via a url in the settings.